matty-r/Lazy-Arch/README.md

-## *WARNING !*
+## *WARNING!*
-This script was intended for personal use only.
+WORK IN PROGRESS - This script was intended for personal use only.
 Use at your own risk - and may result in a loss of data.

 ### Purpose